 Some credit cards, especially those that give you rewards and perks come with a price tag.
 Annual fees on credit cards can be anywhere between $20 and $500.
-In general, better the rewards on your card, higher is the fee you pay for it.
+In general, the better the rewards on your card, the higher is the fee you pay for it.
 You can avoid this by opting for a cash-back or rewards credit card without an annual fee.
-You can also make the most of credit cards that come with an annual fee waiver for the first year.
+You can also make the most of the credit cards that come with an annual fee waiver for the first year.

 Late Payment Fee

 This becomes applicable when you fail to make at least the minimum payment before the due date.
 This fee may go up to $38.
 Late fee ceilings are set annually as per the Truth in Lending Act.
 To avoid this fee, you need to make sure your bill is paid on time.
 Want to completely avoid the risk of late payment?
 Set up automatic bill payments on your credit card.

 This fee is charged when you move your debt from one credit card to another.
 A balance transfer is usually accompanied by a 3% to 5% charge on the amount you roll over to the new credit card.
 This may be hard to avoid.
 The only way to avoid it is by finding a credit card that does not charge a fee for a balance transfer.